njase/perf/README.rst

    :alt: Build status of perf on Travis CI
    :target: https://travis-ci.org/haypo/perf

+xperf is an extension (= derivative work) of perf module.

+Credits to original author of perf (https://github.com/haypo/perf).

+perf provides facility for "time" benchmarking of python applications.

+xperf intends to provide additional facilities to collect and analyze other benchmark data like CPU stats, memory stats - at a system level and at a process level.

+More details..TBD

 The Python ``perf`` module is a toolkit to write, run and analyze benchmarks.

 Features: